 The capitalists and their helpers, the ministers and trade union bureaucrats, did not however abandon their projects.
 A course of systematic pressure on the miners was now begun, especially in the Ruhr basin.
 At meetings and and conferences the miners were told that if they would work overtime the dollar would cease to rise, food and other necessities would become cheaper, wages would rise, and the standard of living improve.
 All this had no effect.
 The miners were not to be persuaded to consent to an agreement lengthening the shifts.
-It was only by the aid of a cunningly thought out plan that the union leaders were enabled to humbug the miners.
+It was only by the aid of a cunningly thought out plan that the union leaders were enabled to humbug the mmers.
 At the international miners' congress the German delegation and its chairman Husemann, were especially emphatic in utterly rejecting any thought of longer working hours for the miners.
-But before these thundering speeches had ceased to re-echo, the committee convened a conference of confidential representatives in Bochum, and had a resolution passed empowering it to take steps towards relieving the coal shortage.
-The committee of the miners' union of course considered a lengthened shift agreement to be the most suitable step, and an agreement with the colliery owners was resolved upon, according to which the miners from September, were to work one hour longer for 6 days in the week, or two hours longer for 3 days.
-It took about six weeks before the leaders of the organizations succeeded in the breaking the resistance of the miners, and even then only a small number began working over-time.
+But before these thunder-ing speeches had ceased to re-echo, the committee convened a conference of confidential representatives in Bochum, and had a resolution passed empowering it to take steps towards relieving the coal shortage.
+The committee of the miners' union of course considered a lengthened shift agreement to be the most suitable step, and an agreement with the colliery owners was resolved step, and an agreement with the colliery owners was resolved upon, according to which the miners from September, were to work one hour longer for 6 days in the week, or two hours longer for 3 days.
+It took about six weeks before the leaders of the organizations succeeded in the breaking the resistance of the miners, and even then only a small number began working overtime.
 The majority demanded a shop stewards' conference, and that it be put to the vote whether the agreement resolved upon by the union leaders be accepted or not.
 By means of the assistance lent by the security police, and by dismissing the miners taking a leading part against the longer working hours, the introduction of the eighth hour was finally accomplished in every colliery of the Ruhr valley.
 With respect to rises in wages the miners have had to struggle just as obstinately as in the overtime question, and here they have met with equal defeat.
-At the close of the year their actual wages were considerably lower than at the beginning.
+At the close of the year their actual wages were considerably At the close of the year their actual wages were considerably lower than at the beginning.